M66B/cm10-fxp-extended/readme.txt

 	~/android/system/.repo/projects/bootable/recovery.git
 	~/android/system/.repo/projects/system/su.git

-2. Download and unzip the latest update_yymmdd.zip from here: http://www.faircode.eu/freexperia/patches/archives/
+2. Run the command: cd ~/Downloads && git clone https://github.com/M66B/cm10-fxp-extended.git
-3. Change the configuration in update.sh when needed
+3. Change the configuration in update.sh if needed
-4. Run the command: sh /path/to/update.sh
+4. Run the command: sh ~/Downloads/update.sh
 6. Start the build as explained in the setup guide from step #1

 The script resets your build environment to pristine state and applies the provided patches for the extended ROM/kernel.